Achievable logoAchievable logo

 • Derivatives of exponential, logarithmic, and trigonometry functions

-So far, we’ve worked with the derivatives of polynomials and rational functions.
-But there are a wide variety of other functions that exist.
-In this section, we’ll find special derivatives - those of exponential, logarithmic, and trigonometric functions.
+So far, we’ve worked with derivatives of polynomials and rational functions.
+Many important functions don’t fit those categories, though.
+Here, you’ll learn the special derivative rules for exponential, logarithmic, and trigonometric functions.

 Exponential functions